AdobeDocs/journey-optimizer.en/help/using/experience-decisioning/cja-reporting.md

 ---
-title: Reporting in Customer Journey Analytics
+title: Report on Decisioning
-description: Learn how to perform Reporting in Customer Journey Analytics
+description: Learn how to report on Decisioning.
 feature: Experience Decisioning
 topic: Integrations
 role: User